 It’s true that such funds generate income but they expose investors to risks they may not be aware of.
 I say this because people who pile into bonds give up the potential to grow their money.
 They also make the mistake of locking in to today’s ridiculously low rates.
 That means that when interest rates rise, the value of that bond mutual fund is going to sink faster than the Titanic.
 That’s because as interest rates rise bond values drop.
 That’s just what bonds do.

 So if you are interested in creating safe income from mutual funds – especially growth mutual funds – there is a far better way.
-Let’s look at such an alternative.
+Let’s look at such an alternative known as systematic withdrawals.

 Let’s assume you have $100,000 and want to take an income check every year from your account.
 You’ve decided that bonds aren’t for you.
 You like the idea of investing in the S&P 500 because you like the long-term potential for growth.